 When we talk about trading in the stock markets, we tend to focus a lot on charts, analysis, market sentiment, company’s performance, and other external factors.
 Even when we talk about the skills needed by a trader to be successful, we focus on knowledge and awareness of the markets, analytical ability to read and identify patterns from charts, etc.

-Traders that have better control over their feelings and emotions tend to make more logical decisions as compared to those to follow their ‘feelings’.
+Traders who have better control over their feelings and emotions tend to make more logical decisions as compared to those who follow their ‘feelings’.

-While we experience a range of emotions on any given day, there are some prominent ones that we would like to talk about today.
+While we experience a range of emotions on any given day, there are some prominent ones that affect trader psychology that we would like to talk about today.

 These are typical thoughts that GREED drives in our minds.
 This is more common if the markets are bullish and prices are rising.
 It pushes traders to hold on to winning positions much longer than advisable and throw caution to the winds.
 While optimism is good, there is a thin line between greed and optimism that each trader must identify and ensure that it is never crossed.